Schwiegerknecht/ExtendedBalanceMod/README.md

 ## IMPORTANT NOTE:

 Before each new release, enter the folder name of the current mod version in Chest_Items.lua.
-(The alternative is giving up the possibility to have multiple versions of the mod installed at the same time.)
+(The alternative is giving up the possibility to have multiple versions of the mod installed at the same time.
+Unless I find a way to automate it.)

 # Download and Installation: